Rocco2300/dungeon-diver/README.md

 - [X] State management
 - [ ] General refactoring
     - [ ] Refactoring the game and world classes
-    - [ ] "Refactor" project directory structure
+    - [X] "Refactor" project directory structure
+- [ ] Improve turn taking
+- [ ] Improve attacking by using an "event manager"
+- [ ] Implement game manager to keep track of damage and items?